Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/grub2.png)
 **Figure 113** GRUB2 file.

-Now all I need to do is run update-GRUB, and I may need to run it with sudo, now if I reboot the system it will bring me the GRUB menu.
+Now all I need to do is run update-GRUB, and I run it with sudo, now if I reboot the system it will bring me the GRUB menu.

 ![LPIC2 Post](/assets/images/lpic2/grub2menu.png)
 **Figure 113** GRUB2 menu.